 Do I need to use a UV filter on my DSLR lens?

 The answer in short is NO you don’t need to use a UV filter.
 That said I do use and have filters in my camera bag.
-In this episode of “Exploring my gear” I explain why I don’t use a UV filter all the time and why they still has a place in my bag.
+In this episode of “Exploring my gear” I explain why I don’t use a UV filter all the time and why they still have a place in my bag.

 Does a UV filter really make a difference?

 UV filters are without doubt one of the most popular filters on the market.
 Before DSLR cameras came along photographers found traditional film very sensitive to colour.

 When I was at school we were taught that the colour spectrum is split into red, green and blue layers.
 The blue layer just so happens to be particularly susceptible to ultraviolet light.
 In images with excessive UV light a blue-tinted haze may be captured on the final image.
 Modern film, however has evolved and is designed in a way that the effects of UV light are almost eliminated.

 DSLR cameras and equipment is constantly evolving.
 Cameras and lenses have hardware and software controls, including filters and coatings.
 All this helps to stop everything between Infrared and UV light from having huge negative effects on images.
 With this in mind an additional layer of glass from the UV filter doesn’t really make a whole lot of sense at least not for the purpose that it was actually designed.

 Although I do not have loads of photography gear and equipment what I do have has been a huge investment.
 Cameras, lenses, tripods, accessories and did I mention lenses all add up to thousands of pounds.
 Modern lenses are well constructed and calibrated expensive pieces of kit.
 Due to the expensive nature of gear and equipment most photographers want to protect lenses from damage.
 Protection is big business for camera retailers and manufacturers, this is essentially one of the main reasons why UV filters are so popular.